Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-08-14-Shellcode-With-The-Default-Linux-Toolchain-2.md

         rm *.o *.elf *.bin
 ```

-This one requires a simple linker script called elf.ld, which is below.
+This Makefile requires a simple linker script called elf.ld, which is below.

 ```
 ENTRY(start_external)